sensor-web/sensorweb-backend/README.md

-# Front-end Module of SensorWeb
+# Back-end Module of SensorWeb
 The back-end module of [SensorWeb](https://wiki.mozilla.org/SensorWeb).

 ## Maintainers